azaelmsousa/LogisticRegression-ANN/README.md

 3. Considering the following workflow perform the Neural Network trainning over the dataset.

    - Implement a 1 hidden layer neural network.
 (Done using the `ANN_Test` notebook)
      - Considering pseudo algorithm for the neural network given in the class slides as test set.
+(Done using the `ANN_Test` notebook)
      - Loss functions: cross entropy, sum of squares.
+(Done using the `ANN_Test` notebook)
      - Activation Functions: Tahn, Logistic (sigmoid) and Softmax.
+(Done using the `ANN_Test` notebook)
    - Train with a network with one hidden layer and evaluate with the Training set.
+(Done using the `ANN_Test` notebook)
    - Grid search for the network architecture:
      - Number Layer.
      - Number of Neurons per layer.